← Back to projects

 FedRAMP Layer 1 Deliberately Excluded from RAG

-The enrichment pipeline intentionally does not use RAG retrieval.
-It trusts structured metadata, not retrieved documents, precisely to avoid the hallucination risk that RAG introduces.
-As the README states: 'Raw KSI prose must not be the sole LLM input.
-The LLM receives a structured package of source fields.'
+The enrichment pipeline deliberately skips RAG.
+It trusts structured metadata, not retrieved documents, precisely because RAG introduces hallucination risk.
+The README says it directly.
+Raw KSI prose cannot be the sole LLM input, and the LLM receives a structured package of source fields instead.

 07

-Fixed-Size Word-Window Over Semantic Chunking
+Fixed Size Word Window Over Semantic Chunking

 08